-We currently have 2 different implementations of the strategy.
+There are currently two different implementations of the strategy:

 This strategy calculates the maximum number of pending messages using a multiplier of the consumers prefetch size.
 So you could for example keep around 2.5 times the prefetch count for each consumer.

 Using the Prefetch Policy to Configure the Limit

 The JMS Client has a prefetch policy you can use to configure the various prefetch limits for persistent and non persistent queues and topics.
 The prefetch policy also allows you to specify the

 maximumPendingMessageLimit on a per connection/consumer basis.
 One minor difference with configuring this value; to simplify operation with non-JMS clients such as with OpenWire the value of zero is ignored; so the lowest value you can configure is